What Causes Mesothelioma in Children and Young Adults?

 Asbestos Exposure in Childhood

 Asbestos exposure generally endangers adults working in certain jobs or the military.
-However, children may encounter asbestos exposure in other ways, as well.
+Children encounter asbestos exposure in other ways.

 Children’s Products Containing Asbestos

-In 2017, Claire’s and Justice recalled several cosmetic products due to asbestos contamination.
+In 2017, Claire’s and Justice recalled several children’s makeup kits over asbestos contamination.
 The U.S. Food and Drug Administration confirmed the test results in 2019.

 The Environmental Working Group Action Fund in 2015 performed independent tests.
 They found asbestos in crayons and toy crime lab kits made in China.